Our Worship: both formal & friendly

 We know that children (and some adults!) are not always quiet.
 Everyone at All Saints' has been new to the congregation or new to faith at some point and knows that it can be hard to be new.

-After the 10 a.m. service there is always a social time of refreshments and getting to know one another at Coffee Hour in the Parish Hall.
+After the 10 a.m. service there is often a social time of refreshments and getting to know one another at Coffee Hour in the Parish Hall or out on the Church lawn.
 You don't have to drink coffee, and you don't have to stay an hour, but we would like to get to know you.
 Please be sure to speak to someone sitting near you after the service, introduce yourself to the clergy and sign our guest book next to the front door.

 Most of all, we expect that when we come to worship, God walks in the door with us and will fill our hearts and deepen our experience and our faith when we gather as a congregation.
 This gives us strength and courage to go out into the world and do God's work wherever our daily lives take us.

-8 am Holy Eucharist, Rite I ~ This is a quiet contemplative time without music.
+8 am Holy Eucharist, Rite I ~ a quiet contemplative time without music.

-10:00 am Holy Eucharist, Rite II ~ This is our main service of the week.
-There is organ and piano music, Junior and Adult Choirs, and congregational singing.
+10:00 am Holy Eucharist, Rite II ~ our main service of the week.
 All ages worship together.
+There is organ and piano music, choir, sometimes handbells and other instruments, and congregational singing.
 Worship Boxes are available for children to help them participate with their families.

 Daily Worship Online